 Thematic units are not predetermined.
 They are chosen based on teacher and student interests.
 However, there are some general themes and specific concepts that are addressed each year, ensuring that students experience a rich, comprehensive curriculum over the course of their time at Greene Hill School.

 Family and community are a child’s first educators for our 4 year old students.

 In our 4s, children look to themselves and their families to begin identifying who they are in the world.
 As they move into formal schooling, children are best served by strong connections between their home, their school, and their community.
-At Greene Hill School, we value the interactions children have with the people in their neighborhoods as one way to help establish their place in the world.
+At our pre-K school, we value the interactions children have with the people in their neighborhoods as one way to help establish their place in the world.
 When children are actively engaged in their world, and parents and teachers provide thoughtful guidance, both their intellectual curiosity and emotional development is supported.

 Each year, the children expand on their previous experiences and knowledge to begin thinking about their place in school and their neighborhood.
 Young children have many opportunities to play.
 Through play with open-ended materials such as blocks, sand, paint and water they explore and practice concepts of literacy, mathematics, science, social studies and the arts.
 As children grow, first hand experience continues to be integral to learning.

 The work of 4s through 6s focuses on local themes.

 A basic guiding question such as, “Where does our food come from?” leads to an integrated study of farms, markets and nutrition.
 Children learn about the people and processes involved in food production, delivery and preparation.
 The children take trips to the community garden, farms, farmers markets, the food co-op, supermarkets, and restaurants.

 A question such as “How do people get around New York City?” leads to an exploration of the transportation system.
 Trips on the variety of modes of transportation follows.
 In addition, the class might visit the NYC Transit Museum, major transportation hubs, and if possible a bus depot, a train yard and an airport.